 The fact that you’re overwhelmed is a completely normal feeling.

-mean look at all of the things you have to juggle on a day to day basis.
+I mean look at all of the things you have to juggle on a day-to-day basis.

 This is especially hard when you first transition from working your full-time job to working from home.